Kansas City Criminal Defense Lawyer

-Rarely, if ever, are criminal investigations conducted in the manner portrayed on television police dramas like “CSI,” “Law and Order,” or “Bones.”
+Criminal investigations are rarely, if ever, conducted in the manner portrayed on television police dramas like “CSI,” “Law and Order” or “Bones.”
 Most police departments face budgetary and manpower constraints that impact their ability to check alternative leads, track down witnesses and perform all necessary forensic tests.

-At the Stone Law Office, we provide effective legal representation to residents of Kansas and Missouri who are facing criminal charges.
-We regularly consult with forensic experts, lab technicians, hair and fiber analysts, weapons experts and other professionals to defend people accused of the committing crimes, involving:
+The defense lawyer at the Stone Law Office provides effective legal representation to residents of Kansas and Missouri who are facing criminal charges.
+Attorney Gary D. Stone regularly consults with forensic experts, lab technicians, hair and fiber analysts, weapons experts and other professionals to defend people accused of committing crimes including:

 - Federal and state drug offenses – Drug possession, distribution and trafficking